badbrainz/codemirror-theme-template/README.md

 3. Switch to the **Sources** panel.
 4. Click the **Overrides** tab.
 5. Click **Select folder for overrides**.
-6. Select the project folder.
+6. Select a folder where your work will be saved.
 7. Click **Allow** to give DevTools read/write access to the directory.

 **Step 4 (optional): Track changes**